There's Something Suspicious In The Duggar Family Scrapbook

 And some of what I saw was sus AF.

 It all started when I went on the "Family Scrapbook" page (of course they use the phrase "scrapbook"), where the parents have had each of their 19 children fill out a questionnaire.
-The prompts ranged from "Favorite Bible Character" to "Favorite Episode" (presumably from their now-cancelled series, 19 Kids and Counting).
+The prompts ranged from "Favourite Bible Character" to "Favourite Episode" (presumably from their now-cancelled series, 19 Kids and Counting).

 Advertisement

 That's where I saw Joshua Duggar's scrapbook entry.
 You may know Josh as the oldest Duggar, and the subject of several sexual abuse allegations in August 2015 (to which he later confessed).
-He was then soon after caught spending roughly $1,000 on the Ashley Madison website while married (he later apologized), and subsequently entered therapy for long-term treatment to help with his addictions.
+He was then soon after caught spending roughly £800 on the Ashley Madison website while married (he later apologised), and subsequently entered therapy for long-term treatment to help with his addictions.
 Yeah, that one.

 Here is his entry: